beephole/Ms.Word-Text-Finder/README.md

    >6.
 Converts a Word Template into a PDF

-   >7.Input list of variables and values and does the swaping and PDF converting
+   >7.
+Input list of variables and values and does the swaping and PDF converting

-   >8.Scann a Word Template for all variables and outputs them in a .txt
+   >8.
+Scann a Word Template for all variables and outputs them in a .txt